 Remember those childhood days when your attention used to remain glued to the lips of your story telling grandma until sleep would descend?
 Well, from the storytellers of our childhood to the history professor in school and his uncanny knack of giving a twist and tinge if storytelling to the known facts and incidents of history, we encounter story at every juncture of life.
 Even makers of the TV commercials or the political graffiti know it very well and they never let go the chance of telling a story to grab attention.
-This universal and all encompassing appeal of storytelling is now realised by the UI/UX design services as well.
+This universal and all encompassing appeal of storytelling is now realized by the UI/UX design services as well.

 For the past several years mobile app design has particularly incorporated visual storytelling in a never-before way.
 Visual storytelling through the mobile UI/UX actually helped branding, app marketing and pushing user engagement.
 As one of the most popular design and development trends of recent years, visual storytelling deserves all the focus now.